-The stewardship of public funds is one of the greatest responsibilities given to the Board of Commissioners {the "Board") of the San Juan County Public Hospital District #3 d/b/a Orcas Island Health Care District (the "District").
+The stewardship of public funds is one of the greatest responsibilities given to the Board of Commissioners {the "Board") of the Orcas Island Health Care District (the "District").
 Thus, the establishment and maintenance of sound fiscal policies enables the District to protect public interests and maintain public trust.
-This document incorporates policies used by the District to meets its obligations and operate in a financially responsible manner.
+This document incorporates policies used by the District to meet its obligations and operate in a financially responsible manner.
 These policies have been developed to provide general fiscal guidelines to guide the Board, the District's superintendent (the "Superintendent") and the Board's finance committee (the "Finance Committee") in the management of the District's financial affairs.
-Through prudent financial stewardship, the District is committed to maintaining a financial base sufficient to sustain services that support the health and wellbeing of the Orcas Island community for years to come.
+Through prudent financial stewardship, the District is committed to maintaining a financial base sufficient to sustain services that support the health and well-being of the Orcas Island community for years to come.